 Motorcycles and cars are available for hire from many Mae Sot outlets.

 Originally (in 2007), the school was established with a single purpose - to prepare students to attend Tertiary Institutions (Universities) and the students were the children/grandchildren of political prisoners.
 Minmahaw worked then and still works now on the principle of Intensive English Language immersion; all lessons and conversations during school hours, which include Night Study five nights a week, are in English.
-Moreover, students learn throught decision-making and critical thinking activities that allows them to enhance a higher cognitive level of achievement in the future.
+Moreover, students learn throught decision-making and critical, creative thinking activities that allows them to enhance a higher cognitive level of achievement in the future.